Amberton University logo

 Key Highlights

-• Operates under the inspiring Latin motto: "Rogamus ut Discamus" (We ask that we may learn).
+• Operates as a private university with a clear commitment to learning, reflected in its motto: "Rogamus ut Discamus" (We ask that we may learn).

-• Expanded its educational footprint by opening its first branch campus in Frisco, Texas, in 2006.
+• Expanded its reach with the opening of its first branch campus in Frisco, Texas, in 2006.

 • Led by its third president, Carol A. Palmer, appointed in 2025.